bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 * If you are on a Linux machine, you may need to install git by accessing your terminal and entering "apt-get install git".
 * If you are having trouble installing Git, this resource will help: [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-## Description of version control and Git
+## Description of Version Control and Git

-Version control is a concept in software engineering which applies to the management of source code.
+Version control is a concept in software engineering that applies to the management of source code.
 There are many systems for applying version control practices to source code.
-We will be focusing on one of the most popular, "Git".
+We will be focusing on one of the most popular: "Git".

 ### Git